 - Deterministic, Probabilistic, and Humanistic Data Integration

-- Both Aggregated AND Federated Storage
+- Both Aggregated and Federated Storage

-- Both Batch AND Streaming
+- Both Batch and Streaming

 Cloud First – Scale Out/Distributed

 The center of gravity for enterprise data has shifted to the cloud.
 The full transition will take decades–but most of the large companies we work with on a regular basis prefer to start new big data projects natively on the cloud.
-This is a significant improvement, primarily because using cloud native infrastructure reduces project times significantly–in my experience by at least ~50%.
+This is a significant improvement, primarily because using cloud-native infrastructure reduces project times significantly–in my experience by at least ~50%.
 Additionally, modern cloud database systems are designed to scale out natively and massively simplify operations and maintenance of large quantities of data.
 Finally, the core compute services available on the large cloud data platforms (Google GCP, Amazon Web Services, Microsoft Azure, Snowflake and DataBricks) are incredibly powerful and easy to scale out quickly as required.
-Replicating these services on premise would cost more than enterprises can afford–and the environments are elastic–so you can scale up/down as required with little to no capital investment.
+Replicating these services on premises would cost more than enterprises can afford–and the environments are elastic–so you can scale up/down as required with little to no capital investment.

 Highly Automated, Continuous and Agile (Data will change)

 The scale and scope of data in the enterprise has surpassed the ability of bespoke human effort to catalog, move and organize the data.
 Automating your data infrastructure and using the principles of highly engineered systems–design for operations, repeatability, automated testing and release of data–is critical to keep up the dramatic pace of change in enterprise data.
 The principles at work in automating the flow of data from sources to consumption are very similar to those that drove the automation of software build/test and release in DevOps over the past 20 years.
 This is one of the key reasons we call the overall approach “DataOps”.